 You’ll have to focus on the screen when you’re at work.
 So make sure your screen is comfortable for you to look at and use it.
 2 in 1 laptops that utilize touch screens are more popular nowadays.
 It can complete your task faster and easier than others, especially when in a cramped airplane seat.

 However, one downside of a touch screen is that it adds glossiness to the display.
-It can lead to reflections while you’re, editing images or watching videos, so if you plan to work outside a lot, when searching for the best computer for blogging, it would be worth bearing this in mind.
+It can lead to reflections while you’re, editing images or watching videos, so if you plan to work outside on your laptop a lot, when searching for the best computer for blogging, it would be worth bearing this in mind.

 Also, check out the resolution.
 If you will be spending a lot of time tweaking and editing photos then definitely look for Full HD (1920×1080-pixel resolution).